 Will taking in a lodger affect my benefit entitlement or council tax discount?

-The government is ensuring the £350 a month thank you payment does not affect benefit entitlement and will remain tax-free, neither will it affect your right to claim the council tax discount.
+The government is ensuring the thank you payment will not affect benefit entitlement and will remain tax-free, neither will it affect your right to claim the council tax discount.

 Offering longer-term accommodation